 So like the other bitcoin atm in Dublin, the process of getting bitcoins once you are prepared, and the atm has coins in it only takes two or three minutes.
 One thing I did notice on the receipt is that it said the amount was in dollars, but the exchange rate used is in Euro.

-If you can’t get into Dublin to use the bitcoin ATM, you can visit our Buy Bitcoin page quickly to get bitcoin right now with debit card.
+If you can’t get into Dublin to use the bitcoin ATM, there are other options.
+You can visit our Buy Bitcoin page quickly to get bitcoin right now with debit or credit card.
 If you want to set up an exchange account, we recommend CoinMate.io or Bitcoin.de for the lowest fees and market prices, or buy off an Irish Bitcoin Broker on Localbitcoins.